Qalaichi

-Qalaichi is a settlement town in as we know from cuneiform texts which lay in the polity Mannea.
-The main period of occupation lies from the 9th to 7th centuries BCE.
-Key archaeological finds include a stele inscribed with an Aramaic text In addition, the ancient settlement yielded a large number of glazed objects.
+Discoveries

-Some of them are monochrome and the others show complex compositions.
-The glazed objects from the regular excavations curated in Urmia Museum and Tehran National Museum.
+Qalaichi is known from cuneiform texts as a settlement town which lay in the polity of Mannea.
+The main period of occupation extended from the 9th to 7th centuries BCE.
+Key archaeological finds include a stele inscribed with an Aramaic text.
+In addition, the ancient settlement yielded a large number of glazed objects.
+Some of these objects are monochrome and the others show complex compositions.
+The excavated artifacts are now in the collections of Urmia Museum and Tehran National Museum.